5 Best Gas Grills, According to Food Network Kitchen

 - Best Overall: Weber Genesis II SX-335 Gas Grill

-- A Weber at a Better Price: Weber Spirit II-310 Gas Grill
+- Best Value Weber Grill: Weber Spirit II-310 Gas Grill

-- Budget Buy: Nexgrill 4-Burner Gas Grill in Black with Side Burner
+- Best Budget: Nexgrill 4-Burner Gas Grill in Black with Side Burner

-- Lots of Versatility: Cuisinart 3-in-1 Stainless 5-Burner Grill
+- Most Versatile: Cuisinart 3-in-1 Stainless 5-Burner Grill

 - Best for Entertaining: Char-Broil Performance Series 6-Burner Gas Grill